 Whether you stroll among the giant cedar trees in the Elder Cedar (S’ul-hween X’pey) Nature Reserve, kayak the beautiful sandstone shores, wonder at the rock formations at Malaspina Galleries, or enjoy a walk along one of the many beaches, Gabriola is rich in natural wonders.
 This richness is the perfect backdrop for any artist and provides inspiration to many.

-Only a 20-minute ferry ride from Nanaimo, BC or a float plane trip from Vancouver to our very own Silva Bay.
-Come and enjoy what Gabriola has to offer, the creativity of nature and the inspired vision of the many artists who call it home.
+Only a 20-minute ferry ride from Nanaimo, BC, a relaxing Hullo Ferry trip from downtown Vancouver, or a scenic float plane flight to our very own Silva Bay — Gabriola is closer than you think.
+Come and experience what the island has to offer: the creativity of nature and the inspired vision of the many artists who call it home.

 The Gabriola Arts Council’s mission is to engage, enhance, and inspire the community’s cultural vitality through collaboration, leadership, and service.